shierve/NEM-voting-specifications/README.md

 For a whitelist poll the results are just the number of addresses on each option, since after the filters only valid votes are left.
 Fot importance polls it is a little more complicated:

 First we get a list of all the accounts that have valid votes, and then we ask the api for all of their importances at block LB, or in current block if the poll has not ended.
+Requesting all the importances at the same time for a big enough poll will trigger the spam protection in the NIS, check the scalability section for a better solution.
+Also, not all nodes support historical data.
+On the mainnet http://hugealice.nem.ninja is the only one that does as far as I know, so it should be used for historical data requests.

 If it is a multiple answer poll, we divide the importance score of each account by the number of votes from that account.